Before we get into the Best Beats Headphones, grab a snack, sit back and relax because..

 What I will bring you in this article

 In the past, I would have never even considered writing an article on any beats headphone, much less a dedicated article on the best.
-However, times have changed and these days the company under Apple has been making some quality releases which do deserve some love, even if the sound isn’t quite audiophile.
+However, times have changed and these days the company under Apple has been making some quality releases that do deserve some love, even if the sound isn’t quite audiophile.
 What a snobby term, right?

-The real reason I included them is because they just sound so darned good for what they are.
+The real reason I included them is that they just sound so darned good for what they are.
 It’s a bass heads affair, and they are super portable and include Bluetooth as well as being wireless with a wired option as well.
 What more could you ask for?
 Learn more:Beats Solo 3 Review!

-Beats used to be synonymous with poor quality, but because they have redeemed themselves, I decided to do a write up.
+Beats used to be synonymous with poor quality, but because they have redeemed themselves, I decided to do a write-up.
 The bad news?
 There’s still only a couple worth considering in the grand scheme of it.

 The Good News?